Pawel1894/number-to-local-currency/README.md

 # Format number to local currency

-Single function enabling you to format number to currency with user's local currency sign.
+Single function  that allows a number to be formatted to a currency with the sign of the user's local currency.

 ### Installing